| The Judiciary Commission

 CAN A JUDGE RECEIVE GUIDANCE ON WHETHER PROPOSED CONDUCT MIGHT VIOLATE THE CODE OF JUDICIAL CONDUCT?

 YES.
 The Supreme Court Committee on Judicial Ethics, created by the Code of Judicial Conduct, is charged with interpreting the Code upon request.
-If a judge wishes to receive advanced guidance regarding whether his or her conduct would qualify as misconduct, he or she may seek informal advice from the staff attorney for the Committee on Judicial Ethics, Kristina Kent, or a formal ethics advisory opinion.
+If a judge wishes to receive advanced guidance regarding whether his or her conduct would qualify as misconduct, he or she may seek informal advice from the staff attorney for the Committee on Judicial Ethics, Robert Harper, or a formal ethics advisory opinion.
 Although a formal ethics advisory opinion is not binding on the Commission or the Louisiana Supreme Court and will not absolve the judge if the Commission later determines the conduct to be unethical, the judge’s effort in requesting the opinion can serve as a mitigating factor in the Commission’s consideration of the conduct.